Published By Janet Gershen-Siegel at February 18, 2018

 Merchant cash advances have rapidly become the most popular way to get financing, in large part as a result of the simple qualification process.
-Businesses with 10k in earnings can get approved, with the business owner having scores as low as 500.
+Businesses with $10,000 in earnings can get approval, with the business owner having scores as low as 500.
 Some sources have now even begun to offer credit lines that go with their loans.

 Loan amounts are generally about $20,000.
 Lenders frequently will pull your business credit, so you should have some credit already established and in some cases lenders will want to see tax returns.
 Rates vary based upon risk for this program, and there aren’t a lot of funding sources who offer it.

 You can get financing irrespective of personal credit if you have some sort of stocks or bonds.
-You can also get approved if you have somebody wanting to use their stocks or bonds as collateral for your financing.
+You can also get approval if you have somebody wanting to use their stocks or bonds as collateral for your financing.
 Personal credit quality doesn’t matter as there are no consumer credit criteria for approval.

 Both cards and lines are revolving credit.
-Credit lines are more challenging to get approved for as card approvals are normally very fast, many times automated, while line require an in-depth underwriting review.
+Credit lines are more challenging to get approval for as card approvals are normally very fast, many times automated, while line require an in-depth underwriting review.
 Lines usually offer lower rates, per Bankrate card rates average 13% while lines average 4%.

 The majority of them do report to the consumer credit reporting agencies.
 They all require a personal guarantee from you.
-You can get approved usually for one card max as they stop approving you when you have two or more inquiries on your report.
+You can get approval usually for one card max as they stop approving you when you have two or more inquiries on your report.

 Most credit card providers feature business credit cards including Capital One, Chase, and American Express.
 These have rates similar to consumer rates and limits are also similar.
 Some of them report to the consumer reporting agencies, some report to the business bureaus.
 Approval requirements resemble consumer credit card accounts.